gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Teleport's auth server interface will be available via an internal load balancer with an AWS-controlled hostname on port 3025.

-You can get the hostname of the internal auth load balancer if needed with this command:
+After deploying, you can get the hostname of the internal auth load balancer if needed with this command:

 ```bash
 $ aws elbv2 describe-load-balancers --names "${TF_VAR_cluster_name}-auth" --query "LoadBalancers[*].DNSName" --output text